 Director of Operations

 Bringing more than 20 years’ experience of the public sector and expertise from her background in quantity surveying, Emma joined EN as Framework Operations Manager in 2015.

 As Contract Manager for Sheffield City Council’s £30m+ per annum Social Housing Repairs and Maintenance contract, she developed long term stakeholder relationships, implementing and managing robust performance frameworks, driving service improvements and delivering ongoing efficiencies.
 Emma also worked as Commercial Manager for Kier Services Ltd, gaining experience from a contractor’s perspective whilst also procuring, negotiating and managing the sub-contracting arrangements.

-Emma leads the team of dedicated Framework Managers and is developing and managing the suite of frameworks ensuring compliance with the Public Procurement Regulation and adherence to the respective framework agreements.
+Emma leads the team of Framework and Procurement Managers and is developing and managing EN:Procure's suite of frameworks, ensuring compliance with the Public Procurement Regulation and adherence to the respective framework agreements.

-Liz leads the Efficiency North group’s marketing and communications and works with the Chief Executive to develop and manage corporate governance and culture.
+Liz leads the Efficiency North group’s marketing and communications and works with the Chief Executive and Chief of Corporate Services to develop the corporate vision, values and culture.